 Appearance: Elves are lither and slightly taller than the average humans, but their most notable feature are the pointed ears.
 Elves usually lack facial hair, so any individuals with beards and moustaches are likely to have ancestors from other races in their bloodline.
-Most elves have a yellow skin tone, although there are tribes with dark skin as well.
+Most elves have a yellow or fair skin tone, although there are tribes with dark skin as well.

 History: Most elves live in very secluded communities in far-off locations, which has prevented their numbers from growing despite their nearly infinite life expectancy.
 This has also resulted in diverse elven cultures that shun each other.
 The three most influential cultures are usually referred to as the "Star Elves" of Spesialia, the "Moon Elves" of Mercution and the "Sun Elves" of the Eversummer Islands.
 Other distinct cultures include the woodland elves and the nomad elves.
 However, in recent times many elves have felt drawn to the growing cities, so the race is finally starting to mingle with the rest of the world.

 Appearance: Short and stout, the dwarves are physically accustomed to their lives under the ground.
 Both males and females have long, bushy beards, making them nigh indistinguishable from one another, although some surface-dwelling individuals have chosen to shave theirs to better fit the surrounding culture.
 There are clans living much deeper than common dwarves with soot-black skins and a weakness to sunlight.